-How often should moms, dads, and kids poop?
-Ideally every morning at least, doctors recommend.
-The morning bowel movement is the best of all bowel movements, gastroenterologist Dr. Sarina Pasricha says.
+How many times a day should you poop?
+It’s a very real medical question with a fairly precise answer: Ideally once a day, preferably in the morning.
+Yes, the morning bowel movement is the best of all bowel movements, says gastroenterologist Dr. Sarina Pasricha.
 It’s not because it’s the only time when dads have a little privacy.
-Rather, morning poops are great because the human body is best equipped evacuate during this time — so don’t hold them in.
+Rather, morning poops are great because the human body is best equipped evacuate during this time.
+This is why you have to poop in the morning.
+So, please, don’t hold them in.

 “In the morning, when we first wake up, an internal alarm clock goes off in our colon, and the colon starts contracting more vigorously,” Pasricha explains.
 “In fact, the colon contracts and squeezes three times as hard in the first hour we are awake compared to when we are sleeping.”

 When people are asleep, the small intestine and colon work to process all the food leftover from the previous day.
 About 30 minutes after waking the urge to poop sets in.
-Morning routines like stretching, drinking water, and of course, coffee help to move digestion along.
-About 30 percent of people report the need to go after a hot cup of Joe.
+Morning routines like stretching, drinking water, and of course, coffee helps to move digestion along.
+About 30 percent of people report the need to go after a hot cup of joe.

 Still, that’s not to say everyone should be pooping every morning, or that there’s no such thing as pooping too much.
 Anywhere from three days a week to three times a day is considered normal.
 Diet and exercise make the biggest difference between weekly and daily dumpers, and traveling can disrupt a person’s digestive cycle as well.
 It’s estimated that 40 percent of people experience constipation while on vacation, which isn’t the best way to relax.
 This is at least in part due to jet lag.
 “Sleep disturbances alter the natural colon peristalsis,” Pasricha warns.
 “People can have irregular bowel movements.
 Uninterrupted deep sleep is important in maintaining healthy pooping behavior.”